 Cheap Foldable Knife

 These cheap folding knives are really trendy now.
-The design is cool – you just fold down the sides and flip out the knife.
-I’ve used mine to cut plants a few times and the blade was surprisingly sharp.
+The design is superb – you just fold down the sides and flip out the knife.
+I’ve used mine to cut plants a few times, and the blade was surprisingly sharp.

 Zootility WildCard Knife

-Another awesome design, the WildCard credit card knife also has a few other tools built into it.
+Another fantastic design, the WildCard credit card knife, also has a few other tools built into it.
 I love it for its longer blade and serrated edge.

 Step 4: Wallet Survival Items

 There are a few random survival items that you might want to include in your EDC wallet.